Postgraduate Teaching Assistant (Quantitative Research Methods) - School of Sport, Exercise and Health Sciences

 Job Family and Grade: Specialist and Supporting Academic (SSA) Grade 5

 Fixed-term for five years, or until completion of a PhD, whichever is sooner.

 Combining a teaching role with postgraduate research, PGTA positions are an exciting opportunity to complete a PhD under the supervision of Loughborough University's expert staff while gaining invaluable experience in the delivery of learning and teaching.

-The School is currently recruiting for PGTAs to support discipline led teaching in the following areas:
+The School is currently recruiting for a PGTA to support discipline-led teaching in Quantitative Research Methods.